jasonchandler3245643/StatsProjectOne/Functional Pokemon Game/README.md

 **Output Proof #1:** Screenshots of my output where I beat the computer.<br>
-The 3 screenshots show me evolving a Charmander into a Charmeleon, adding the two energies necessary for the stage 2 Pokemon <br> to attack, knocking out the opponent's active, getting a prize card from that, <br>
+The 3 screenshots show me evolving a Charmander into a Charmeleon, adding the two energies necessary for the stage 2 Pokemon to attack, knocking out the opponent's active, getting a prize card from that, <br>
 and finally winning because the computer no longer has an active and could not yet add a pokemon to its bench.<br> <br>

 **Output Proof #2:** Screenshots of my output where the computer beats me.
 This example shows off more of the Trainer<br>